 In Chile, Cermaq works jointly with communities, keeping an open doors policy and focused on developing trusting relationships with our neighbors in all our facilities.
-There are five main lines of work that guide this area: environmental workshops in schools, sports and health lifestyle, skills training programs, preserving traditions (indigenous peoples) and Cermaq Open Doors.
+There are five main lines of work that guide this area: environmental workshops in schools, sports and health lifestyle, skills training programs, preserving

+Salmon farming plays a significant economic role, contributing to local and national economy and to the trade balance. traditions (indigenous peoples) and Cermaq Open Doors.
 This last program consists of inviting our neighbors including indigenous people, to visit our facilities so they can get to know how we work and know our farming practices.
 This program involves all our Chilean operations.